la2050/archive/_projects/2016/mitú-accelerate-la-diversifying-digital-content-creation-for-regional-social-impact.md

   opportunity to, taking into account the changing regional and national media consumption landscape, proactively work at expanding diverse digital creator talent and build opportunities for multicultural communities.
+Please explain how you will define and measure success for your project.​: >- Success will be defined and measured through how the program achieves key milestones in the areas of A) Quality Outreach and Level of Participation, B) Program Completion and Content Generation, C) Training Delivery and Programmatic Efficiency, D) Strategic Partnerships, and E) Community and Regional Impact.

+  Measuring the success of milestone A and B will be highly quantitative ensuring good recruitment numbers and monitoring performance of content in order to achieve a highly engaged audience.
+The qualitative piece will be ensuring that we attract the highest caliber students and provide them with the opportunity to hone in on their craft

+  Measuring the success of milestone C will be measured by the continual improvement and overall quality of our curriculum and the delivery of the curriculum by our staff.
+We will implement program evaluations involving students and strategic partners to each of the sessions as well as an overall program evaluation that measure the overall skill development of the students as a result.

+  Finally, measuring success of milestone D and E will consist of measurably reviewing our success in both developing and building strong fruitful partnerships as well as measuring community impact.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Technical infrastructure (computers etc.)
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/mitú-accelerate-la-diversifying-digital-content-creation-for-regional-social-impact/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5654638165741-team91.jpg
 organization_name: mitu